This article was updated on April 18th, 2021.

 Through my work on behalf of my kids’ school’s PTA, I had a role in our district leadership team.
-There was then and is now a big disparity in the incomes of the families that attend the various schools in the district, which greatly affects the ability of a school’s PTA to raise funds for goods and services a school might not be able to access through its DOE dollars.
-To address this and create more equity for our district’s students, I recommended that the higher income schools consider sharing some of their raised funds with schools that had families with fewer resources.
+There was then a significant disparity in the incomes of the families that attend the various schools in the district, which significantly affects the ability of a school’s PTA to raise funds for goods and services a school might not be able to access through its DOE dollars.
+To address this and create more equity for our district’s students, I recommended that the higher-income schools consider sharing some of their raised funds with schools that had families with fewer resources.
 There was very little who live in different communities have with one another and how little knowledge and understanding they have of one another’s lives.
 I wondered if, by connecting kids with one another through service and social justice problem solving, we could break that cycle and get people to think differently about equity and its benefits.
 This is how Students for Service was formed and, ultimately, evolved into Teens for Food Justice.

 9) What do you see as the most important mission you have in these neighborhoods and schools?

 Expanding food access in the communities we serve and empowering youth to lead this charge is intrinsic to Teens for Food Justice’s (TFFJ) mission.
-TFFJ works to ensure universal equitable access to healthy, fresh, affordable food through training youth in 21st century hydroponic urban agricultural farming techniques, entrepreneurship, and health/nutrition education and advocacy, empowering them as change agents who can lead themselves and their own communities towards healthier futures.
+TFFJ works to ensure universal, equitable access to healthy, fresh, affordable food through training youth in 21st century hydroponic urban agricultural farming techniques, entrepreneurship, and health/nutrition education and advocacy, empowering them as change agents who can lead themselves and their communities towards healthier futures.

 10) Teens for Food Justice formed from an evolution of Students for Service, which formed in 2009.
 What caused this transformation?
 How do the two programs differ?

-As stated earlier, when the Teens for Food Justice program was originally formed, it operated as a Students for Service project—a group of teens from high schools across NYC coming together to work on a project in service to a community.
+As stated earlier, when the Teens for Food Justice program was created, it operated as a Students for Service project—a group of teens from high schools across NYC coming together to work on a project in service to a community.
 We created this project from a melding of two ideas—1.
-The teens who volunteered with SFS were really concerned about food insecurity, sustainability, and the challenges of feeding a growing planet with shrinking resources and 2. the burgeoning hydroponic and alternative ag industry as a solution for growing produce sustainably in cities.
+The teens who volunteered with SFS were concerned about food insecurity, sustainability, and the challenges of feeding a growing planet with shrinking resources, and 2. the burgeoning hydroponic and alternative ag industry as a solution for growing produce sustainably in cities.
 Our first Teens for Food Justice project was launched at a Title 1 middle school in a highly food-insecure Brooklyn neighborhood, where 30 teens volunteered their Saturdays and holidays over two years to build and run a hydroponic farm and nutrition, health, and advocacy program for the kids of the school and their families.
 During this time, we were fortunate to be selected for a comprehensive evaluation by a team of NYU graduate students which showed that our impact on both the kids and the community would be greatest if the students who attended the school, lived in the community, and were directly affected by the lack of good local food owned and ran the program, particularly if it was to be connected, daily, to their curricular education and afterschool programming.
 The success of this approach led us to focus exclusively on TFFJ and to expand the program to multiple schools and now cities.

 11) What have been the greatest successes of the program for you?

 I know we are succeeding when I hear our students speak about our program with passion, commitment, conviction and a thorough understanding of food insecurity and its many underlying issues, such as segregation, redlining, and gentrification, that are causing this problem in the neighborhoods they live in.
 They are having these conversations with each other and with their teachers, school leaders, politicians, and changemakers with a strong level of confidence and a firm belief that their voices count.
-And, I know we are succeeding when I hear an elected official say that our students’ testimony at a City Council hearing was integral to the passing of a bill to ensure that water and other non-sugary beverages are the default option on kids’ menus in NYC.
-And, we are only getting started.
+And I know we are succeeding when I hear an elected official say that our students’ testimony at a City Council hearing was integral to the passing of a bill to ensure that water and other non-sugary beverages are the default option on kids’ menus in NYC.
+And we are only getting started.

 12) As an organization, what would you consider to be your biggest impact to date?